 |Fertilizer:||Use a balanced plant feed every month in the spring and summer.|

 |Where to buy:||Try our list of Rare Plant Shops or Etsy.|

 |Common issues:||Variegation can fade in lower light areas, they can also get leggy.|

-Medium indirect sunlight is ideal, but they do well in some low light conditions.
+Medium indirect sunlight is ideal for a variegated hawaiian pothos, but they do well in some low light conditions.
 In lower light areas they can lose their variegation over time.
 What I do with my variegated pothos plants is move them around, I have a couple in my bathroom with low light and couple in my bedroom which gets a lot of light and brings out their variegation.
 I change them round at watering, so the lower light once are moved to the brighter areas and vice versa.

 How Often to Water